 5. Be Patient:

-Respect your cat’s natural needs, and remember to interact with the cat on a daily basis.
+Respect your cat’s natural needs, and remember to interact with the cat daily.
 Think of it as taking care of a newborn baby.
 They need your attention, but you need to give them time to relax and rest as well.
 And while you are at it, make sure you slowly train them by using some treats and positive reinforcement.

 Now that you know what a semi-feral cat is and the best ways to tame it, we hope you enjoy the process and learn new things about owning a pet.
 Don’t rush things and let the cat take its time to familiarize itself with the new setup.
 Make sure you consult your veterinarian as well to ensure the semi-feral cat is up to date with the vaccinations and is free of feline diseases.